Membership Policy of Planet Haskell

 The above rule is primarily concerned about languages used in the narration of the entries.
 Code and images are exempted, though it is desirable that most entries do contain narration in English.

-To get a blog added, email the contact person (see the sidebar) and provide evidence that the blog author consents to this (easiest is to get the author send the email, but any credible method suffices).
+To get a blog added, send email to planet@community.haskell.org and provide evidence that the blog author consents to this (easiest is to get the author send the email, but any credible method suffices).
 Note that addition requests are processed in batches, so don't expect an immediate reply.